-Prerequisite: None (Please view Honors and AP Course Considerations before selecting this course)
+Prerequisite: None (Please view Honors and AP Course

 Course Description: This course gives students a thorough understanding of the principles that apply to an economic system.
 It places particular emphasis on the study of national income and price-level determination, and develops students' familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.

-Approved College Board teacher syllabus required
+Approved College Board teacher syllabus is required standard